rikardbq/serf-connector-java/README.md

   - ~~decode token~~
   - ~~includes signing, responseClaims "iat", "exp", "sub" and so on~~
 - ~~manage query / mutate in a simple way~~
-- manage migrations
+- ~~manage migrations~~
 - custom exceptions
+- TESTs
+- CLEANUP
+- add to build server to autodeploy artifacts on master updated
-- testing
+-
-- revisit which types are needed and cleanup